Meridian Visiting Researcher Programme

 • Strong applications typically demonstrate:

-• Clear research direction relevant to AI safety
+• A clear research direction relevant to AI safety

 • Evidence of research ability and independent thinking